rajpgr8/demoapp/README.md

 kubectl port-forward svc/argo-cd-argocd-server 8080:443
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d

-Now login to the ArgoCD UI and create a application manually (OR manually apply file argocd_applications.yaml) Argocd will deploy all the menifiest present in the defined path.
+Now login to the ArgoCD UI and create a root application manually (OR apply file argocd_applications.yaml manually using kubctl)
+Argocd will deploy all the menifiest present in the defined path.

 ```